AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-4-6-0-sp1.md

 |---|---|
 |guides-components.all-1.0.0|aemg-docs.all-1.0.0 |

-## Upgrade to 4.6.0.1 release of Experience Manager Guides
+## Upgrade to 4.6.0 Service Pack 1 release of Experience Manager Guides

-You can easily upgrade your current version of Guides to version 4.6.0.1.
-Before you proceed with upgrading to version 4.6.0.1 of Experience Manager Guides, you must consider the following points:
+You can easily upgrade your current version of Guides to 4.6.0 Service Pack 1.
+Before you proceed with the upgrade, you must consider the following points:

-- If you are using version 4.6.0, then you can directly upgrade to version 4.6.0.1.
+- If you are using version 4.6.0, then you can directly upgrade to 4.6.0 Service Pack 1.
-- If you are using version 4.4, 4.3.1, or 4.3.0 , then you need to upgrade to version 4.6.0 before upgrading to 4.6.0.1.
+- If you are using version 4.4, 4.3.1, or 4.3.0 , then you need to upgrade to version 4.6.0 before upgrading to 4.6.0 Service Pack 1.
 - If you are using version 4.2, 4.2.1 (Hotfix 4.2.1.3), 4.1, or 4.1.x then you need to upgrade to version 4.4 before upgrading to version 4.6.0.
 - If you are using version 4.0 you need to upgrade to version 4.2 before upgrading to version 4.3.x.
 - If you are using version 3.8.5, you need to upgrade to version 4.0 before upgrading to version 4.2.